mapehe/evt-ica-simu/README.md

 The simulation required generating samples independently and evaluating certain statistical quantities from them; the different scenarios were executed in parallel.
-A setup that solves any "embarrassingly parallel" problem can be built in a similar way.
+A setup that solves any "embarrassingly parallel" problem can be built in a similar way and this repo can be useful starting point.

 The approach here is simple: Commands of the form
 ```